What causes receding gums? Your Lincoln dentist answers…

-Periodontal disease can be treated by one of our dental hygienists, or in severe cases you may be referred to a dentist who specializes in periodontal procedures (otherwise known as a periodontist).
+Periodontal disease can be treated by one of our dental hygienists, or in severe cases you may be referred to a periodontal professional (otherwise known as a periodontist).
 Scaling and root planning, also known as a deep cleaning, is the procedure used for gum disease treatment.

 While gum disease can be stopped, it is not completely curable.
 However, there are steps you can take to keep it stable and prevent it from causing more damage:

 - Brush your teeth at least two times a day.

 - Floss or use soft picks every day to clean between teeth.

 - Use an ADA approved fluoride rinse like ACT or Listerine daily.

 - Visit your dentist every 3-4 months for periodontal maintenance cleanings to prevent further build up and monitor the disease.